ConorIA/ec3.py/README.md

     ## 5106                  DONA LAKE  ONTARIO  ...
 1990.0         1990.0
     ## 5107                  EAR FALLS  ONTARIO  ...
 1928.0         1999.0

 *Note: You can pass more than one province by repeating the pattern, e.g.* `ec3 --prov ON --prov QC`

-You can also limit your results by available data. e.g. find stations named "Toronto", with hourly data available from 1971 to 2000:
+You can also limit your results by available data. e.g. find stations named “Toronto”, with hourly data available from 1971 to
+    2000:

 ``` bash
 ec3 find --name Toronto --period 1971:2000 --type hourly